Izaan17/TikTock/README.md

 ### Instructions for Downloading Your TikTok Data

-To download your TikTok data to get all saved favorites and liked videos please check out this [link](https://support.tiktok.com/en/account-and-privacy/personalized-ads-and-data/requesting-your-data).
-Please make sure to download the json version the txt version is not supported yet.
+To download your TikTok data to get all saved favorites and liked videos, please check out this [link](https://support.tiktok.com/en/account-and-privacy/personalized-ads-and-data/requesting-your-data).
+Please make sure to download the JSON version the txt version is not supported yet.

 #### Liked Videos List